Options Dialog

 Port

-TCP port number of the mail server (normally all SMTP servers use port #25).
+TCP port number used by the mail server for incoming connections (normally SMTP servers use port #25 unless server requires secured connection).

 Authentication method

-Select one of authentication methods: None, Plain, Login, Cram-MD5, or POP before SMTP
+Select one of authentication methods: None, Plain, Login, Cram-MD5, CRAM-SHA1, NTLM or POP before SMTP

 Login